Personalized attention. Professional growth. Community impact.

 Study topics found on the MCAT and complete a meaningful master’s thesis on your chosen research project.
 Gain valuable internship, shadowing, and direct patient care experience in a city with a robust healthcare environment.

-Participation in Scientific Research
+Student-led Scientific Research

-project at Loras helps students deepen their understanding of science in ways that are not possible with purely didactic coursework.
+Participating in a research project at Loras helps students deepen their understanding of science in ways that are not possible with purely didactic coursework.
 The immersion that comes with research deepens the understanding of science concepts and makes connections between biology, biochemistry, genetics, molecular biology, and physics.
 Students need to make these connections to score well on the MCAT exam—or other standardized exams for other types of professional school applications—a critical component of a successful application.

-A meaningful research experience can strengthen a student’s application portfolio, and can improve critical analysis skills needed for the medical admission test (MCAT) and medical school.
+A meaningful research experience can strengthen a student’s application portfolio and can improve critical analysis skills needed for the medical admission test (MCAT) and medical school.
 Conversely, the research project would also give students experience that will be valuable to them if they decide to pursue a Ph.D. program or go directly into the workforce.

 Enhance Your Academic Record